 Germantown is one of the oldest areas in Nashville with an awesome, eclectic vibe.
 The area is fairly small and is undergoing a neighborhood revitalization, so be sure to check it out before you make your move.
 Germantown is known for its annual Oktoberfest, when the entire city shows up for tours of the historic churches, German traditions, and live music.

 Germantown offers several different types of living options such as single-family homes, townhouses, duplexes and lowrises.
 Germantown is a slightly cheaper area to live compared to others, though upscale options are available.
-Germantown has over 10 restaurants, including local gems like City House and Mad Platter.
+Germantown has over 10 restaurants, including local gems like City House, Rolf & Daughters and Germantown Cafe.
 The night scene in Germantown is mild with most of the restaurants closing by 10:00pm.
 There is very minimal shopping.
 People who live in Germantown love being near the Nashville Farmers’ Market and being able to exercise at the local state park, Bicentennial Capitol Mall.

 Zip Code: 37208

 Sylvan Park is so cool and has a great “know your neighbor” culture.
 People who live in Sylvan Park tend to be very involved in the community and are very supportive of their neighborhood businesses.
 Of course, it’s easy to support your neighborhood businesses when they rock!
 A few Nashville favorites in Sylvan Park are Local Taco, Park Cafe, and Star Bagel.
 There are about ten bars and restaurants in Sylvan Park, but from the coffeehouse to the romantic restaurant, they are all incredible.
 There are also a couple shops, a natural foods market, and a salon.